enarha/tekton-results-mcp-server/README.md

 - Add label selectors to narrow results
 - Use `selectLast=true` to automatically pick the most recent run

+## Configuration

+### Authentication

+All tools rely on the in-cluster or kubeconfig context used to start the MCP server, so no additional Tekton Results credentials are required.
+When running outside the cluster, ensure the kubeconfig context has access to the Tekton Results aggregated API.

-### Direct Tekton Results access
+### Direct Tekton Results Access

 If your cluster does not expose the aggregated API (for example when you port-forward `tekton-results-api-service`), set the following environment variables before starting the MCP server:

-- `TEKTON_RESULTS_BASE_URL`: Base host for the API server (e.g.
+- `TEKTON_RESULTS_BASE_URL`: Base host for the API server (e.g., `https://localhost:8443`).
-  `https://localhost:8443`).
 The MCP server automatically appends `/apis/results.tekton.dev/v1alpha2`.
 - `TEKTON_RESULTS_BEARER_TOKEN`: Optional bearer token to authenticate against the Tekton Results API.
 If omitted, the token from your kubeconfig is used.
 - `TEKTON_RESULTS_INSECURE_SKIP_VERIFY`: Set to `true` when using self-signed certificates (for example, with port-forwarded services).

 When these variables are not set, the MCP server communicates with Tekton Results through the Kubernetes aggregated API endpoint (`/apis/results.tekton.dev`).